fatihsamur/fatihsamur-blog/src/pages/about.md

 ---
 title: About Me
 subtitle: 'Hello!
-I’m Fatih, a web developer from Turkey.'
+I’m Fatih, a web developer from Turkey.
+I''ve been'
 template: page
 ---
 In the long journey of my medical education I also taught myself programming.
 Over the last 5 years, I have;